Verbal Announcements

 2025

-The Lord’s Supper is celebrated today at the Both Worship Services with the confession that we receive the true body and blood of our Lord Jesus Christ, in, with and under (a way of saying that Christ is fully present in) the bread and wine.
+The Lord’s Supper is celebrated today with the confession that we receive the true body and blood of our Lord Jesus Christ, in, with and under (a way of saying that Christ is fully present in) the bread and wine.
 Christ's presence gives us the assurance that our sins are forgiven and to nourish our faith.
 This is a solemn celebration, “For those who eat and drink without discerning the body of Christ eat and drink judgment on themselves” (1Corinthians 11:29).
 The Lord’s Supper is meant for our good, not to our judgment.
-But, before presenting yourself as ask these questions: 1.
-Am I receiving the very body and blood of Christ Jesus?
-2. Did Christ die and rise to fully forgive my sins?
-3. Am I a baptized Christian?
+But, before presenting yourself ask these questions: 1.
+Am I sorry for my sins and need forgiveness?
+2. Did Christ die and rise to forgive my sins?
+3. Am I receiving the very body and blood of Christ Jesus?
 If your answers are yes, you are welcome.
 If you are not a member of a LCMS church, or have further questions about The Lord’s Supper, please speak with the pastor.

 Stewardship